Available Projects for Students

 A FDM printer usually uses a standard polymer filament with 1.75/2.85 mm diameter.
 A large variety of polymers have been processed using this technique with poly lactic acid (PLA) being the most utilized due to the ease in processability.
 Other materials such as Nylon, flexible thermoplastic urethane and fiber reinforced polymers have also been used and are available commercially.
 There is increasing interest in composite materials, specifically metal filled and ceramic filled polymers which can be used in FDM.
 The printed parts from these materials can be sintered (high temperature treatment) to obtain fully metallic and ceramic components.

-This student project will involve building of a new Voron FDM printer and upgrading it for temperature controlled tubular collector.
-Once the software control is stablished for printing complex tubular structures, the idea will be to implement real-time monitoring of printing through image analysis.
+This student project will involve improving and upgrading the tubular collector on a Voron FDM printer.
 The next part of the project will involve printing of metal/ceramic filled polymer filaments with minimum resolution feasible.
 The printed parts will be sintered and analyzed to further optimize the FDM approach to obtain fully metallic/ceramic tubular constructs.
+The project can be expanded to test the feasibility of printing composite filaments using melt electrowriting (MEW) technique which involves application of an additional high voltage to the FDM setup in order to reduce the minimum feature size which can be obtained.

 Possible tasks:

-• Software control for printing complex geometries with minimum resolution.
+• Software control for printing complex geometries with minimum resolution on tubes

 Download PDF